ocaml/dune/doc/dev/cache.md

 following steps.

 * Scan the `files` directory to find all currently unused artifact entries.
-An artiact is _unused_ if its hard link count is equal to 1.
+An artifact is _unused_ if its hard link count is equal to 1.
 There is no point in trimming other entries, since they appear in at least one build directory.
 In fact, trimming them is potentially harmful because if the same entries were to be added to the cache again from a new directory, we would have been unable to